I want to do this! Reverse lookup docker command when

 docker run -d [docker image name]

-Start a docker container in the foreground and execute any command
+Run a Docker container in the foreground and run any command

 docker run [docker image name] [command]

-Start docker container in foreground and attach to docker container
+Start a docker container in the foreground and attach to the docker container

 docker run -it [docker image name] [any shell such as /bin/bash]

--i option attaches STDIN (standard input).
-In other words, input from the console will flow into the specified docker container.
+The -i option attaches STDIN (standard input).
+In other words, input from the console will flow into the specified Docker container.

-If you type "docker run -i hogehoge /bin/bash", you can run the console command, but it will not be reflected on the screen.
+If you use "docker run -i hogehoge /bin/bash", you can type console commands, but they will not be reflected on the screen.

-The -t option assigns a TTY to the docker container.
-Without this, you will not be able to see the console inside the docker container even if you attach it.
+The -t option assigns a TTY to the Docker container.
+Without this, you will not be able to see the console in the Docker container even if you attach.

-If you type "docker run -t hogehoge /bin/bash", you can see the prompt inside the docker container, but the input you enter will not be reflected on the screen.
+If you run "docker run -t hogehoge /bin/bash", you will see the prompt in the Docker container, but typing will not be reflected on the screen.

-Therefore, in order to work inside a docker container, both of the above two options are required.
+So, to work inside a Docker container, you need both of the above options

-Set environment variables inside docker container at startup
+Set environment variables in a Docker container on startup

 docker run -e [variable name=value]